based on Reviews

 Vata

 Vata is the principle of movement in the human body and is closely linked to the nervous system.
-Its main seat is below the belly button in the area of the large intestine.
-Everything that moves within us is determined by Vata: breathing, digestion, metabolism and thoughts.
+Its headquarters is located below the navel in the area of the large intestine.
+Everything that moves within us is governed by Vata: our breath, digestion, metabolism, and thoughts.

-Characteristics: cold, dry, rough, fast, hard and cracked.
-If Vata dominates, then the skin is dry, hands and feet are often cold, metabolism and speech are fast and the hair is fine.
+Characteristics: cold, dry, rough, quick, hard, and cracked.
+If Vata dominates, the skin is dry, hands and feet are often cold, metabolism and speech are fast, and hair is fine.

-On a mental level, Vata dominance is characterized by impulsiveness, thirst for knowledge, enthusiasm and the proverbial ability to juggle several balls at once.
-The Vata type starts many things enthusiastically, but often does not finish them or quickly loses sight of the goal.
-He finds cold and windy weather unpleasant.
+On the intellectual level, Vata dominance is characterized by impulsiveness, a thirst for knowledge, enthusiasm, and the proverbial juggling of many things at once.
+Vata types start many things enthusiastically, but often don't finish them or quickly lose sight of the goal.
+They find cool and windy weather unpleasant.

 • Positive: lightness, cheerfulness and joy of life, alertness, clarity, creativity